MailTape/MailTape/src/content/episodes/2025-07-26-maya_dhondt.md

 track7_title: Sault - Bow feat Michael Kiwanuka
 track7_color: vibrant
 track7_link: https://sounds.mailta.pe/589/track7.mp3
+description: >-
+  Woohoo, it’s the last episode of season 14 !

+  To finish on a high note, we invited Maya Dhondt, with whom we prepared a sonic fireworks that we hope will be joyful, intense, and memorable!
+A beautiful mess made of strange and fascinating sounds.
+Some unclassifiable melodies, some wild herbs that grow where you least expect them...
 episode_URL: https://mailta.pe/589/Maya-Dhondt
 ---
-Woohoo, it’s the last episode of season 14 !
+Woohoo, it’s the last episode of season 14 !\
 To finish on a high note, we invited Maya Dhondt, with whom we prepared a sonic fireworks that we hope will be joyful, intense, and memorable!
 A beautiful mess made of strange and fascinating sounds.
 Some unclassifiable melodies, some wild herbs that grow where you least expect them...

 That's a good thing, it’s in essence a bit like this that we could characterize Maya Dhondt's music.
 Her creativity is delirious.
 She wanders gaily, almost innocently, like a cloud lost in the middle of a blue sky.
 But sometimes it's the thunder!
 An ecstatic ruckus that gets out of control.
-And for this selection, we're embarking on this path.
+And for this selection, we're embarking on this path.\
 Ready?
 Fire!

 # Guest's selection